We have brought together a highly accomplished, inter-disciplinary investigators with a track record of success in multi-site emergency care research.

 Dr. Avery Nathens (Univ Toronto/ACS) is a trauma surgeon, national expert in trauma systems, and directs the ACS Trauma Quality Improvement Program to improve national trauma care.
 He worked with Drs.
 Newgard and Mann to develop the TQIP risk-adjustment models, will serve as liaison to the ACS, facilitate use of NTDB data, and provide content expertise.

-Co-investigator Dr. John McConnell (OHSU) is a health economist, an expert in emergency care cost analyses, and study of health systems.
-He has collaborated extensively with Dr. Newgard and will provide oversight for the hospital cost survey and all cost analyses (Objective 3).
+Dr. John McConnell (OHSU) is a health economist, an expert in emergency care cost analyses, and study of health systems.
+He has collaborated extensively with Dr. Newgard and will provide oversight for the hospital cost survey and all cost analyses.

 Rachel Ford is the Oregon EMSC Program Coordinator.
 She works in the Oregon Health Authority, Public Health Division, Office of EMS and Trauma Systems.
 We have integrated Ms. Ford into multiple aspects of this proposal.
-She will serve as a member of the Advisory Council, the Study Network Group (see Section VI.C.5.), and will assist with the dissemination of study findings to key EMSC groups and state committees.
+She will serve as a member of the Advisory Council, the Study Network Group, and will assist with the dissemination of study findings to key EMSC groups and state committees.

 We are also collaborating with the following early- to mid- stage investigators, who are an integral part of our grant team.

 - Dr. Nina Glass (Rutgers)